 Under the MFD guidelines the inspected properties are provided a reasonable period time for corrections.
 This time period ranges from 24 hours to up to 120 days, depending upon the scope and severity of the violations.

-The fee is used to finance the full cost of inspection and enforcement and it’s collected as part of the business license renewal.
+The MFD annual service fee is charged in accordance with the City of South Lake Tahoe Schedule of Fees.
+The MFD fee is used to finance the full cost of inspection and enforcement and it’s collected as part of the business license renewal.

 Number of properties currently in the program: 112

 Number of units currently in the program: 1750

 View the City Permitting Requirements (PDF)

 View the MFD Common Area List Inspection Guide (PDF)

 View the MFD Dwelling Unit List Inspection Guide (PDF)